Gordon Brown (author): Career

 Brown has also been published in the 'Blood on the Bayou' Anthology to celebrate Bouchercon 2016.

 In late 2019 Brown was signed to Polygon, an imprint of Birlinn Ltd for a new crime thriller called ‘Thirty-One Bones’ set in the fictional town of El Descaro in Spain – to be published on 11 June 2020.

 In addition, Brown had an on-line episodic, 15,000 word story, written in conjunction with author Douglas Skelton, published by Polygon in May 2020.

 In May 2022 'Six Wounds', the second in the Daniella Coulstoun series was published by Polygon.

 In November 2021 Brown signed a two book deal with Red Dog Press to publish two new crime novels under the name Gordon J. Brown.
 The first, 'Any Day Now' was published on 9th Sept 2022 with the second, 'No More Games' due early 2023.

+Under the pseudonym of Morgan Cry, Gordon's agent, Francesca Riccardi, struck a new two book deal with Severn House for two crime books set on the north east shoulder of Scotland in the town of Fraserburgh.
+The first book in the Blake Glover crime series, called The Cost, was published on April 1 2025 and the second, called The Fracture, will be released on November 4th 2025.

+Gordon, as Morgan Cry, also published an anthology of twelve short stories, curated from many years of his writing, called ‘Short Stories From A Dark Corner’.
+It was released as an eBook on the 22nd of July 2025.

 Personal life

 Brown has a Post Graduate Diploma in Management Studies and an MBA.
 He currently lives in Glasgow with his wife, but splits his time between the UK and Spain.
 He was one of the founders of Bloody Scotland, a Scottish crime writer's festival, which has been held annually in Stirling since 2012.